TianyouLiuSky/Game_programming_project/README.md

   - ~~💬 Added floating "+10" (green) and "-10" (red) text when picking up good or bad trash — enhances player feedback (game juice).
 Extra particle effect was considered for this but ultimately not added due to unsatisfactory visuals.~~
   - ~~✅ WebGL deployment complete; game uploaded to itch.io.
 Game jam submission completed on April 24.~~
   - ~~🅰️ Added end-of-level performance rank system (A/B/C) based on trash collected — adds extra juice and replay motivation.~~
+  - ~~Added a short message at the beginning of Level 1 during the camera zoom-in sequence.
+This text explains the basic gameplay goal and bonus system to help new players understand objectives right away.~~